 • Trying to translate every word — A2 items reward selective attention, not literary decoding.

-Listening is the highest-leverage section for many A2 candidates: improvement is fast when input matches the exam, and failure is expensive because it breaks the 25% floor.
+Listening is often the fastest section to improve for many A2 candidates: improvement is fast when input matches the exam, and failure is expensive because it breaks the 25% floor.
 Treat the library as a rotating menu — a few modules per week plus one full timed listening section — and re-measure with a scored mock at least twice a month.

 Stop relying on passive immersion.
 Build exam-shaped listening reps with scored DELE A2 listening exercises, then fold results into full papers from the DELE A2 hub.